New York State Law

 taxes imposed under article twenty of the tax law, or (iv) sales or

-compensating use taxes relating to automotive fuel or cigarettes imposed
+compensating use taxes relating to petroleum products or cigarettes

-under article twenty-eight or pursuant to the authority of article
+imposed under article twenty-eight or pursuant to the authority of

-twenty-nine of the tax law and administered by the commissioner or
+article twenty-nine of the tax law and administered by the commissioner

 (b) to the enforcement of any provision of the penal law relating to